Nexmo/nexmo-developer/_api/developer/messages.md

 Parameter | Description | Required
 -- | -- | --
-`api_key` | You can find your API key in the [developer dashboard](https://dashboard.nexmo.com)| Yes `api_secret` | You can find your API secret in the [developer dashboard](https://dashboard.nexmo.com)| Yes
+`id` | The `message-id` of the message you want to retrieve. | Yes `api_key` | You can find your API key in the [developer dashboard](https://dashboard.nexmo.com)| Yes `api_secret` | You can find your API secret in the [developer dashboard](https://dashboard.nexmo.com)| Yes

 #### Response

-The following shows example Responses in JSON or XML:
+The following shows example responses in JSON and XML:

 **Outbound Message (MT)**